gdcc/dataverse-recipes/README.md

 - Follow the existing directory structure 🏗️
 - Suggest a way to get in touch

+### Naming conventions

+- File names should be in lowercase and use underscores to separate words (e.g. `create_dataset.py`).
+- Directory names should be in lowercase and use underscores to separate words (e.g. `create_dataset`).

+**Note:** If a language convention requires it, use camel/pascal case, but make sure to align with the existing naming conventions.
+Exceptions are:

+- JavaScript: Use camel/kebab case (e.g. `create-dataset.js` or `createDataset.js`).
+- Java: Use camel case (e.g. `CreateDataset.java`).

 ## 💬 Support

 For issues and questions, please open an issue in this repository or discuss on [Zulip](https://dataverse.zulipchat.com/#narrow/channel/375707-community/topic/recipes/near/503105735)! 🐙